spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 The first parameter is center frequency, the second one is resonance and the last argument is the signal to modify.

-There is an emulation of the moog low pass filter:
+There is an emulation of the Moog low pass filter:

 ~~~haskell
 mlp :: Sig -> Sig -> Sig -> Sig